-- 1. Different currency denominations.
-Cash flows in various parts of a multinational corporate system will be denominated in different currencies.
-Hence, an analysis of exchange rates must be included in all financial analyses. - 2.
-Economic and legal ramifications.
-Each country has its own unique economic and legal systems, and these differences can cause significant problems when a corporation tries to coordinate and control its worldwide operations.
-For example, differences in tax laws among countries can cause a given economic transaction to have strikingly different after-tax consequences, depending on where the transaction occurs.
-Similarly, differences in legal systems of host nations, such as the Common Law of Great Britain versus the French Civil Law, complicate matters ranging from the simple recording of business transactions to the role played by the judiciary in resolving conflicts.
-Such differences can restrict multinational corporations' flexibility in deploying resources and can even make procedures that are required in one part of the company illegal in another part.
-These differences also make it difficult for executives trained in one country to move easily to another. - 3.
-Language differences.
-The ability to communicate is critical in all business transactions, and here U.S. citizens are often at a disadvantage because we are generally fluent only in English, while European and Japanese businesspeople are usually fluent in several languages, including English.
-Thus, they can penetrate our markets more easily than we can penetrate theirs. - 4.
+- 3. Language differences.
+The ability to communicate is critical in all business transactions, and here U.S. citizens are often at a disadvantage because they are generally fluent only in English, whereas European and Japanese businesspeople are usually fluent in several languages, including English. - 4.
 Cultural differences.
 Even within geographic regions that are considered relatively homogeneous, different countries have unique cultural heritages that shape values and influence the conduct of business.
 Multinational corporations find that matters such as defining the appropriate goals of the firm, attitudes toward risk, dealings with employees, and the ability to curtail unprofitable operations vary dramatically from one country to the next. - 5.
 Role of governments.
-Most financial models assume the existence of a competitive marketplace in which the terms of trade are determined by the participants.
-The government, through its power to establish basic ground rules, is involved in the process, but its role is minimal.
-Thus, the market provides the primary barometer of success, and it gives the best clues about what must be done to remain competitive.
-This view of the process is reasonably correct for the United States and Western Europe, but it does not accurately describe the situation in most of the world.
-Frequently, the terms under which companies compete, the actions that must be taken or avoided, and the terms of trade on various transactions are determined not in the marketplace but by direct negotiation between host governments and multinational corporations.
-Such negotiation is essentially a political process, and it must be treated as such.
-Thus, our traditional financial models have to be recast to include political and other noneconomic aspects of the decision process. - 6.
+In a foreign country, the terms under which companies compete, the actions that must be taken or avoided, and the terms of trade on various transactions often are determined not in the marketplace but by direct negotiation between host governments and multinational corporations. - 6.
 Political risk.
-A nation is free to place constraints on the transfer of corporate resources and even to expropriate, without compensation, assets within its boundaries.
-This is political risk, and it tends to be largely a given rather than a variable that can be changed by negotiation.
-Political risk varies from country to country, and it must be addressed explicitly in any financial analysis.
+A nation might place constraints on the transfer of corporate resources or even expropriate assets within its boundaries.
+This is political risk, and it varies from country to country.
 Another aspect of political risk is terrorism against U.S. firms or executives.
-For example, U.S. and Japanese executives have been kidnapped and held for ransom-with some killed to prove that the kidnappers were serious-in several South American countries.
+For example, U.S. and Japanese executives are at risk of being kidnapped in Mexico and several South American countries.

-These six factors complicate financial management, and they increase the risks faced by multinational firms.
-However, the prospects for high returns, diversification benefits, and other factors make it worthwhile for firms to accept these risks and learn how to manage them.
+These factors complicate financial management, and they increase the risks faced by multinational firms.
+However, the prospects for high returns and better diversification make it worthwhile for firms to accept these risks and learn how to manage them.